abiswas3/sportsMaths/TommyRank/main.md

 <img src="pngs/B.png" alt="drawing" width="800"/>

 Both have won multiple races.
-Both have come second occassionally.
-They have never raced head to head and both have occassionally bonked.
+Both have come second occasionally.
+They have never raced head to head and both have occasionally bonked.
 One of them was ranked 2nd for the end of the year performance; the other 15th.
+We even describe a theorem that says athletes need to race more to be ranked correctly in [part III](../PrimoRank/)

 If the sport rankings want to be taken seriously, they need to have real professional races.
 Lionel Messi does not play in your cities local Sunday league tournament.
 Lucy Charles Barclay should not race in Eton Dorney as a pro either.
 I know it is part of the culture of triathlon to let amateurs and pro's mix but it makes it near impossible to actually rank and score them.
-We will later prove this impossibility formally in the Plackett-luce model.
-There has to be fewer races and the top dogs should show up to race them.
-Till then, triathlon rankings will always remain controversial and debatable.
+Athletes can race their local races as much as they like to preserve the culture of triathlon.
+But they must also race each other a lot.
+This can either be achieved my having separate pro races or we can have the athletes race more if they are able to.

-Rant over.
+Rant over!

 # Simulations